-It’s a known fact and yet one that most societies ignore: Teenagers circadian rhythms (the cycle of sleep and wakefulness) typically begin two hours after the adult cycle.
+It’s a known fact and yet one that most societies ignore: Teenagers circadian rhythms generally lag two hours behind those of adults.
 In fact, neuroscientists say most teens are biologically predisposed to go to sleep around midnight and not feel fully engaged and awake again until about 9 or 10 am or later.
 Simply put, this means that while teachers may be ready to start work at 8 am or 9 am and prefer to leave by 4 pm, their students are likely not up and running until at least 10 am and may prefer to be in school from noon until 7 pm everyday.
 Now there is a possibility that eLearning could help us study and work at peak times, but this means rethinking how work cultures are structured.

 The Oxford Experiment

 In 2014, tens of thousands of British children were given the option of starting school at 10:00 am.
-The study, led by a team of Oxford University neuroscientists, was initiated after a pilot study found that starting just one hour later improved students’ grades in core subjects by 19%.
-As one of the study’s investigators, Professor Colin Epsie, explains, “Our grandparents always told us that sleep is very important but it’s only recently that we have started looking at the neuroscience of sleep.
-We know that something funny happens when you’re a teenager, in that you seem to be out of sync with the world.
-Your parents think it’s because you’re lazy and opinionated and everything would be okay if you could get to sleep earlier.
-But science is telling us that teenagers need to sleep more in the mornings.”
+The study, led by a team of Oxford University neuroscientists, was initiated after a pilot study found that starting just an hour later had a notable impact on student performance.
+As one of the study’s investigators, Professor Colin Epsie, explains, “Our grandparents always told us that sleep is very important but it’s only recently that we have started looking at the neuroscience of sleep.”

 While results are still pending (the team hopes to publish initial results in 2018), early findings suggest that moving the school day start may be strategic.
 However, students are not the only people who stand to gain.
 Oxford University researchers have suggested that the 9-5 workday is also wrong for employees.
 Dr. Paul Kelly explains: “This is a huge society issue.
-Staff should start at 10am.
-You don’t get back to (the 9am) starting point till 55.
-Staff are usually sleep-deprived.
-We’ve got a sleep-deprived society.
-It is hugely damaging on the body’s systems because you are affecting physical, emotional and performance systems in the body.”
+Staff should start at 10am.”
 In Kelly’s words, “Sleep deprivation is a torture,” but it is also pervasive.

 Bringing the Flex Workplace to Schools